-Over the year to 5 April 2023, the Trustees plan to continue:
+Over the year to 5 April 2024, the Trustees plan to continue:

-- monitoring the impact of the conflict in Ukraine (and its global ramifications) and the COVID-19 pandemic on the Scheme, particularly on ongoing investment returns, administration standards, member support service levels; - liaising with the fund managers to ensure that complete and accurate disclosure of transaction costs is provided, in line with FCA rules.
-The Trustees will also continue to review the default fund transaction costs versus similar funds in the market, but noting the continuing outperformance against benchmark: - finalising the Trustees' Cyber Risk policy and considering whether to evaluate the effectiveness of the Board at least annually; - carry out a gap analysis in order to have an effective system of governance ahead of the requirement to submit an Own Risk Assessment: - ensure the Implementation Statement is kept updated; - reviewing the at-retirement tools / guidance / advice provided to members; - considering which investigations to conduct to improve the Trustees' understanding of the characteristics / attitudes of members and how these feed into Trustee decision-making;
+- liaising with the fund managers to ensure that complete and accurate disclosure of transaction costs is provided, in line with FCA rules.
+The Trustees will also continue to review the default fund transaction costs versus similar funds in the market, but noting the continuing outperformance against benchmark; - ensure the Implementation Statement is kept updated; - reviewing the at-retirement tools / guidance / advice provided to members; - considering which investigations to conduct to improve the Trustees' understanding of the characteristics / attitudes of members and how these feed into Trustee decision-making.